KarelZe/thesis/references/obsidian/📑notes/🔢Hybrid rules notes.md

 - **Bridge to ML:** 🌉 Interestingly, researchers gradually segment the decision surface starting with quote and tick rule, continuing with LR, EMO and CLNV.
 This is very similar to what is done in a decision tree.
 Could be used to motivate decision trees.
 All the hybrid methods could be considered as an ensemble with some sophisticated weighting scheme (look up the correct term) -> In recommender the hybrid recommender is called switching.
 - Current hybrid approaches use stacking ([[@grauerOptionTradeClassification2022]] p.
 11).
 Also, due to technical limitations.
 Why not try out the majority vote/voting classifier with a final estimator?
 Show how this relates to ML.
-- In stock markets applying those filters i. e. going from tick and quote rule did not always improve classification accuracies.
+- In stock markets applying those philtres i. e. going from tick and quote rule did not always improve classification accuracies.
 The work of [[@finucaneDirectTestMethods2000]] raises critique about it in the stock market.

 **Algorithms:**
 ![[pseudocode-of-algorithms.png]]